Lillthorin/training_pytorch_models/README.md

 It works for me – if it works for you too, great!
 If not, you're on your own. 😉 I simply wanted to share this setup as it was tough for me to find something similar when first starting with Pytorch.

+This setup was created with Python 3.10.
+Use requirements.txt to install used packages.
+This requirements.txt does not apply when using GPU.
+Torch and Torchvision needs to be installed seperatly with GPU support in order to access the GPU.
+For Collab use requirements_collab.txt

 ## License

 This project is licensed under the MIT License.
 See [LICENSE.txt](./LICENSE.txt) for full details.